ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 key entity represents a different addressable key found in the Target Environment.
 There can be multiple key entities found in a claim description, but each reported key entity MUST describe a different key.
-Two key entities may represent the same underlying cryptographic key (keys with the exact same value) but they must be different portion of the Target Environment's state.
+Two key entities may represent the same underlying cryptographic key (keys with the exact same value) but they must be different portions of the Target Environment's state.

 A key entity is composed of a set of attributes relating to the cryptographic key.
 At